 |Good looking tailored clothes, including short fitted jackets, longer jackets with tight pants, lots of fur trimmings and zippers.
 They all gave a fresh way of approaching daytime dressing.
 Couture.
 This is not a word that turns up often at ready t0 wear shows, but an exception must be made for Geoffrey Beene who gives quality its greatest push.
 His small collection, presented on mannequins in his showroom, includes jackets in various prints (animals, palm trees, stripes) as well as dresses with cutouts and bare back and flaring short coats with irregular edges.
 Not for women who worry about price tags, but dressmaking at its finest.|

-arrival of designers from Europe to introduce their collections here, Atil
+of designers from Europe to introduce their collections here, Atil Kutoglu, a

-Kutoglu, a Turkish born designer who worked in Vienna decided to show his
+Turkish born designer who worked in Vienna decided to show his collection in

-collection in New York rather than Europe a few seasons ago.
-His instinct is
+New York rather than Europe a few seasons ago.
+His instinct is beginning to pay

-beginning to pay off.
-His show was crowded, he was interviewed by television
+off.
+His show was crowded, he was interviewed by television and newspapers and

-and newspapers and his clothes echoed trends that are appearing here.
-Hand
+his clothes echoed trends that are appearing here.
+Hand painted silk and

-painted silk and leather, shorts gleaming with paillettes and short harem pants
+leather, shorts gleaming with paillettes and short harem pants were among his

 Carolina Herrera, who made the transition from a wearer of couture clothes to a maker of quality ready to wear, made an impression with her trench coat styling, sophisticated yet simple, full skirts with short jackets and dresses with cutaway backs.